mhweiner/hoare/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![SemVer](https://img.shields.io/badge/SemVer-2.0.0-blue)]()

-A simple and opinionated Typescript/Javascript test runner designed to help you to write simple, readable, and maintainable tests.
+A simple, fast, opinionated, and defensive Typescript/Javascript test runner designed to help you to write simple, readable, and maintainable tests.

 **Out-of-the-box Typescript support 🔒**
 - Written in and designed around Typescript.
 No special configuration needed, and no plugins to install.
 Works great with [c8](https://github.com/bcoe/c8) for code coverage.
 - Handles compilation errors gracefully.

+**Defensive 🛡**
+- Uncaught errors and unhandled promise rejections will cause the test to fail.
+- Any spec files without tests, or tests without assertions, result in a failed test.
+- Strict and deep equality comparison by default.

 **Designed For Speed 🚀**
 - Multi-process parallel test runner.
 Each spec file is run in its own process and runtime for speed and isolation benefits.